JBroks/GB-Accidents-Dashboard/README.md

 Reset all and data count solution inspired by [this](https://codepen.io/danshultz11/pen/ZBvjGV) code.

 Many thanks to my mentor **Maranatha Ilesanmi** for support and advice throughout the project.

+Many thanks to Simen Daehlin mentor at Code Institute for useful comments on my project.

+#### Disclamer

 **This is for educational use.**